-What is an E-Discovery Professional?
+What Is an E-Discovery Professional?

-- Assessing a client’s ESI – his electronically stored information
+- Assessing a client’s electronically-stored information (ESI)

 - Helping to create ESI preservation policies

-- Serving on e-discovery teams.
+- Serving on e-discovery teams

-- Educating clients on e-discovery policies.
+- Educating clients on e-discovery policies

 - Drafting and communicating litigation hold procedures